Masa Harina Man

 John Albert Robinson

-One day, the gods reached down and lifted Miguel Angel Rodriguez from a happy obscurity.
+The gods reached down and lifted Miguel Angel Rodriguez from a happy obscurity.

-The transformation was not without controversy, however.
+The transformation was not without controversy.

 "Why this guy?
 He's a nobody."
 The Co-auditor for Recruitment operations, or, as he put it, "The good-looking half of a two-headed monster" brushed non-existent lint off his expensively tailored suit.